A Brief History of Volvo

 When your Volvo needs repairs, you can bring it to Kacal's Auto and Truck Service in Houston.
 Our highly trained mechanics receive ongoing training in automotive technology and auto repair services and will offer you dealership-quality knowledge and experience without the dealership pricing.
 Your car will go through an inspection and safety check, and all the needed repairs will be thoroughly explained for your approval.
 We will never recommend repairs that aren't absolutely necessary.
 So, why not give us a try?

 If you are in Harris or the surrounding areas, schedule an appointment at Kacal's Auto and Truck Service today!
 You can schedule an appointment with us online or give us a call at 713-747-8076.
-Kacal's Auto and Truck Service - Serving Individuals and Fleet Customers throughout the Houston area since 1949.
+Kacal's Auto and Truck Service - Serving Individuals and Fleet and Commercial Customers throughout the Houston area since 1949.